priyanshu-mishr/qr-code-component/README.md

 ## Overview

 This is a solution to the QR Code Component challenge on [Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-It is beginner friendly web page, it is quite easy and simple to built.
+It is a beginner friendly web page, it is quite easy and simple to built, with just basic knownledge of HTML and CSS we can build this web page.
 It is perfect for a beginner who's looking for pages for HTML and CSS practice.

 ## My process